eit03/typora/00_Files/00_IT/03_ApplicationFrameworks/00_Qt/00_OfficalSourceCodeAnalysis/02_Classes/QWidget-Series/05_Containers/06_QWidget/3QWidget.md

 `Eg 0:`
 ###### `windowModified : bool`
 `Interpretation:`

+This property holds whether the document shown in the window has unsaved changes;

+A modified window is a window whose content has changed but has not been saved to disk.
+This flag will have different effects varied by the platform.
+On macOS the close button will have a modified look; on other platforms, the window title will have an '*' (asterisk).

+The window title must contain a "[\*]" placeholder, which indicates where the '\*' should appear.
+Normally, it should appear right after the file name (e.g., "document1.txt[\*] - Text Editor").
+If the window isn't modified, the placeholder is simply removed.

 `StorePosition:`

+d->high_attributes[???];

 `Defualt:`
 `Access:`

+bool isWindowModified() const;
+void setWindowModified(bool);

 `Remark:`

+ote that if a widget is set as modified, all its ancestors will also be set as modified.
+However, if you call setWindowModified(false) on a widget, this will not propagate to its parent because other children of the parent might have been modified.

 `Eg 0:`

 ###### `windowOpacity : double`
 `Interpretation:`

+This property holds the level of opacity for the window.

+The valid range of opacity is from 1.0 (completely opaque) to 0.0 (completely transparent).

 `StorePosition:`
 `Defualt:`

+By default the value of this property is 1.0.

 `Access:`

+qreal windowOpacity() const;
+void setWindowOpacity(qreal level);

 `Remark:`

+This feature is available on Embedded Linux, macOS, Windows, and X11 platforms that support the Composite extension.

+Note: On X11 you need to have a composite manager running, and the X11 specific _NET_WM_WINDOW_OPACITY atom needs to be supported by the window manager you are using.

+Warning: Changing this property from opaque to transparent might issue a paint event that needs to be processed before the window is displayed correctly.
+This affects mainly the use of QPixmap::grabWindow().
+Also note that semi-transparent windows update and resize significantly slower than opaque windows.

 `Eg 0:`

 ###### `windowTitle : QString`
 `Interpretation:`
 `StorePosition:`